 One of the criticisms of blockchains is that it is easy prey for quantum computers attempting to attack the network, which is because quantum computers are more than a billion times more efficient in performing hash algorithms than their classical contemporaries.

-However, according to the founders of IOTA, the system is ‘quantum secure’ because it utilizes trinary computations, unlike classical computers that operate on binary.
+However, according to the founders of IOTA, the system is ‘quantum secure’ because it utilises trinary computations, unlike classical computers that operate on binary.

 Cons